|

 order Pre-Finished Doors, you may need to finish items for your project that

-are only available in un-finished.
+available in un-finished.
 You can order extra stain or paint but we

-do not sell our clear finishes.
-Many Clear Finished out there will match our
+Many Clear Finishes out there will match our

 finish.
-A Semi-Gloss sheen finish matches our standard finish best.
-Varnish,
+A Semi-Gloss sheen finish matches our

 Lacquer or Polyurethane finishes will all work.
-It is best to bring a sample
+It is best to bring a

 to a local paint store for advice and testing.
 Spraying on the finish is the

-best but brushing can be done also using Polyurethane.
+can be done also using Polyurethane.
 Small Spray Cans can

-be used also but they apply the finishes very thin and many coats would be
+be used also but they apply the finishes

 needed.